sabjarka/ancgg/README.md

 4. Install [Git](https://git-scm.com/download/) on your system.
 Ignore this if already installed.
 6. Open project folder with VSCode.
 7. Run  `npm install` command to restore all packages.
-8. Run `npm run cypress:test` command to run test.
+8. Run `npx cypress run` command to run test.

 ## New Setup: